dguido1/eight-queens-gen-alg/README.md

 ## Graphical User Interface

-- This project uses PyGame, an open source game engine to render both a menu scene and a puzzle scene to the screen as well as properly respond to user input.
-We developed a dynamic interface that responds to user-inputted changes in N’s value in real time by increasing/decreasing the board size.
+- This project uses **PyGame**, an open source game engine to render both a **menu scene** and a **puzzle scene** to the screen as well as *properly respond to user input*.
+We developed a dynamic interface that responds to user-inputted changes in N’s value in *real time* by increasing/decreasing the board size.

 ### UI Demo Images